timmyades3/creative-agency-template/README.md

 # creative-agency-template
 # Creative Agency Template Clone

-This is a clone of the [Creative Agency Template website](http://creative-agency-template-20151.webflow.io/) built using HTML and CSS.
+This is a clone of the [Creative Agency Template website](http://creative-agency-template-20151.webflow.io/) built using HTML,CSS and JAVASCRIPT.

 ## Table of Contents